Ceiera/MidTermProjectGoTo/readme.md

 ### GET /products/?videoId={:id}

 ----
-Return all product that assosiated with video ID.
+Return all product that assosiated with video using videoId.
 * **URL Params**
   None
 * **Query Params**